e-fever/qtcwizard/README.md

     generate <output>  generate Qt Creator Wizard Project to the output folder install            install this wizard to the Qt Creator
 ```

+Remarks: `qtcwizard install` only works in Linux/Mac at this moment.

 Customization
 ==============